Australian and Victorian figures for deaths from smoking, and information about diseases related to smoking.

 Deaths in Australia

 Tobacco smoking is one of the largest causes of preventable illness and death in Australia.
 Research estimates that two in three lifetime smokers will die from a disease caused by their smoking.
-The most recent estimate of deaths caused by tobacco in Australia is for the year 2011.
-Tobacco use caused a total of 18,762 deaths in that year.
+The most recent estimate of deaths caused by tobacco in Australia is for the year 2015.
+Tobacco use caused a total of 20,933 deaths in that year.
+This includes deaths from active smoking and from exposure to secondhand smoke.

 Deaths in Victoria